-Our employees are a key factor in our ability to achieve our mission of discovering, developing, and delivering important new medicines to patients for the treatment of cancer.
-As of January 31, 2021, we had approximately 350 employees located in approximately 30 states across the United States.
-More than 200 employees are located at our headquarters in Waltham, Massachusetts and approximately 50 employees are located at our research facility in Lawrence, Kansas.
+As of January 31, 2022, we had approximately 280 employees located in approximately 25 states across the United States and four countries in Europe.
+More than 150 employees are located at our headquarters in Waltham, Massachusetts, approximately 35 employees are located at our research facility in Lawrence, Kansas, and approximately 10 employees are located in our European commercial headquarters in Zug, Switzerland.
+Our employee headcounts listed above assume full completion of our corporate restructuring announced in November 2021.

-We believe that our future success largely depends upon our continued ability to attract and retain highly skilled employees.
+We believe that our future success largely depends upon our continued ability to attract, retain and engage highly skilled employees.
 We emphasize a number of measures and objectives in managing our human capital assets, including, among others, employee engagement, development, and training, talent acquisition and retention, employee safety and wellness, diversity and inclusion, and compensation and pay equity.
-We provide our employees with competitive salaries and bonuses, opportunities for equity ownership, development programs that enable continued learning and growth and a robust employment package that promotes well-being across all aspects of their lives, including health care, retirement planning and paid time off.
+We provide our employees with competitive salaries and bonuses, opportunities for equity ownership, development programs that enable continued learning and growth and a robust rewards package that promotes well-being across all aspects of their lives, including health care, retirement planning and paid time off.
 In addition, we regularly conduct employee surveys to gauge employee engagement and identify areas of focus.